PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-09 17:44:29
+Last updated: 2024-04-09 17:45:02
-Random Quote: What is lost, will be found. - Maura Franklin
+Random Quote: Lucas: "Do you think she's acting weird?"Dustin: "You're asking if the weirdo is acting weird?" - Dustin Henderson